Rethinking Enid Blyton

 Michael Farry on Reading in Childhood

-A school photo of Michael age 7 A short piece on reading in primary school with a special mention of the Famous Five, Enid Blyton series Books were scarce in rural Sligo in the 1950s and early 1960s when I attended our small village two-teacher school.
-There was plenty of other reading material of course.… Continue reading Michael Farry on Reading in Childhood
+Rockfield NS showing the original two rooms of the school.
+These are now a small section of a much enlarged school.
+On reading in primary school, and with a special mention of the Famous Five, Enid Blyton series Books were scarce in rural Sligo in the 1950s and early 1960s when I attended our small… Continue reading Michael Farry on Reading in Childhood

 Rediscover Timeless Tales